Principles of operator algebras: 10b. Basic results

 and so $\preceq$ is a total order on the equivalence classes of projections $p\in A$. \end{theorem}

-\begin{proof} This is something that we know well, which actually holds for any factor, with the only non-trivial part being the following implication:
+\begin{proof} This is something that we already know, from Theorem 10.6, and which actually holds for any factor, with the non-trivial part being the following implication:

-But this is clear in the present ${\rm II}_1$ factor setting, by using the trace. \end{proof}
+But this implication is clear in the present ${\rm II}_1$ factor setting, by using the trace. \end{proof}

-The above theorem and proof, which is remarkable, was first in a series of mysteries, in what concerns the special case of the ${\rm II}_1$ factors.
+The above theorem and its proof, which are remarkable, are the first in a series of mysteries, in what concerns the special case of the ${\rm II}_1$ factors.
 More such mysteries to follow.
 In order to study now the trace of the ${\rm II}_1$ factors, we will need:

 \begin{proposition} Given a weakly closed left ideal $I\subset A$ in a von Neumann algebra, there exists a unique projection $p\in A$ such that:

 Moreover, if $I\subset A$ is assumed to be a two-sided ideal, then $p\in Z(A)$. \end{proposition}